philipb232/node-red-contrib-shure-ad4/README.md

 You can also set the necessary information in the node properties. _Command type_ and _Command_ are required. _Channel_ is optional.
 The value has to be in the msg.payload.

 ## Shure AD4 Response Node
 Use the response node to receive REP messages sent by a receiver.
-The node sends a msg with a topic in the following format and the value as msg.payload.
+The node sends a msg with a topic in the following format and the value or object as msg.payload.

 `[RECEIVER_NAME]/REP/[COMMAND]/[CHANNEL]`